pomme-clic/s-money-documentation/docs/docs/kyc/identification.md

 <Image src="docs/SCA-screens.png" alt="usecase 1"/>

 <Highlight type="tip">
-  Should you not have a mobile app : no problem, we have an app for you: <b class="term">Xpollens Authenticator</b> integrates the SDK and can handles strong authentication notifications.
+  Should you not have a mobile app : no problem, we have an app for you: <b className="term">Xpollens Authenticator</b> integrates the SDK and can handles strong authentication notifications.
 </Highlight>

 Here is a list of main Sensitive Operations.
 This is list is not exhaustive and may be subject to change.